The latest industry news and insights

 Technology and data security policies will help prevent casual data theft.
 However, a determined employee will still attempt to steal data, especially in circumstances pertaining to setting up their own business or leading to their own financial gain.
 If this occurs, digital forensics can play a vital role in identifying evidence of data theft prior to, and during legal proceedings.
 Computer forensics experts can find and evidence instances of an employee’s improper conduct utilising specialised software, hardware and techniques, including;

-If you suspect an employee is stealing data from within your company, CYFOR can assist.
-Speak with one of our specialist Case Managers who will be able to advise on the best course of action to providing digital evidence in relation to your matter.
+Should you suspect departing employees of stealing data from your organisation then CYFOR can assist.
+Contact our Corporate Forensics Investigation team who will be able to advise on the best course of action to providing digital evidence in relation to your matter.